sunxb05/pymind/docs/theory.rst

 .. image:: ./img/f_t_1.png

-Here, :math:`V{_{ij}` is the transfer integral between the initial and final states, λ is the reorganization energy which is defined as the energy change associated with the geometry relaxation during the charge transfer, and :math:`\Delta{G_{ij}^0}` is relevant change of total Gibbs free energy.
+Here, :math:`V{_{ij}}` is the transfer integral between the initial and final states, λ is the reorganization energy which is defined as the energy change associated with the geometry relaxation during the charge transfer, and :math:`\Delta{G_{ij}^0}` is relevant change of total Gibbs free energy.
 In molecular semiconductors with only one kind of ij molecules, :math:`\Delta{G_{ij}^0}` equals to zero, and then the Marcus rate become

 .. image:: ./img/f_t_2.png